iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 the `path_to` in samplesheet_example_files.csv or samplesheet_example_files_identification.csv with the path
 from the `pwd` command.

-### Docker containers
+### Running with Docker or Singularity
+## Docker
 This workflow uses docker containers.
-To run, make sure that docker is installed and running (e.g. by running the command `docker --help` and seeing a help message printed)
+To run with docker, make sure that docker is installed and running (e.g. to ensure docker is running, run the command `docker --help` and a help message should be printed).
+Additionally, make sure that line 49 in Dapars/nextflow.config file `docker.enabled=true` is uncommented while line 51 `singularity.enabled=true` is commented out

+## Singularity
+To run with singularity, comment out line 49 in Dapars/nextflow.config file `docker.enabled=true` and make sure that line 51 `singularity.enabled=true` is uncommented

 ### Parameters
 Parameters used to run the two steps of DaPars are specified in conf/modules.config file.